margotmb/triple-triad-mockup-web/README.md

 - Collection of Cards (Not Implemented)

-Final Fantasy and Triple Triad are trademarks from Square Enix Co., Ltd., and Square Enix, Inc.
+FINAL FANTASY and Triple Triad are registered trademarks of Square Enix Holdings Co., Ltd.

 This project is for learning purposes only and non-commercial use.